-Don and Willie Tykeson made a lead gift of $10 million, which paved the way for a $17 million state match.
+Don and Willie Tykeson made a lead gift of $10 million to the new building, which paved the way for a $17 million state match.
 According to their daughter Amy, her parents were impressed with the idea of a building that centered on preparing the next generation for a rapidly changing world.
 “This concept for student success captivated them.”

 Don grew up in Newberg, Oregon, where he attended school in the 1930s in a one-room country schoolhouse.
 His father was a farmer and wanted his son to follow in his footsteps, but Don decided to attend the University of Oregon, putting himself through college by working on a fishing boat.

 Several life-changing events took place at the UO that set the course for Don’s personal life, his professional career and his many decades of supporting the future of education through philanthropy.
 He met his wife, Willie, at the UO and earned a degree in business in 1951.

 Demonstrating the initiative that would eventually make him a successful entrepreneur, Don completed his business degree requirements early.
 In fact, he got through them as soon as possible to make sure he had time to explore a wide range of arts and science courses beyond his major — to expand his horizons, satisfy his wide-ranging curiosity and establish himself as a well-rounded person for whatever the future might hold.

 “I think it’s a foundation for life,” he said.
 “You’re on this planet to enjoy, contribute, make a difference, lead a fulfilling life and have fun along the way, and I think a liberal arts education helps equip you very well for that.”